consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Name string
     // ID of the parent subnet
     ParentID address.SubnetID
-    // Type of Consensus algorithm.
+    // Type of consensus algorithm.
     Consensus hierarchical.ConsensusType
     // Minimum stake required for an address to join the subnet
     // as a miner